 Which game modes are played in the Call of Duty League?

 The 2020 Call of Duty League will see teams compete in three of Modern Warfare’s game modes: Hardpoint, Search and Destroy, and Domination.
-Domination makes its return to competitive Call of Duty, replacing Control which featured in the 2019 CWL on Black Ops 4.
+Domination makes its return to competitive Call of Duty having not featured for a number of years.

 As is usual at competitive esports events, there is a restricted map pool for each mode.
 There are five available maps for Search and Destroy, five for Hardpoint, and three for Domination.
 The map pools can be found in the section below.